Licensed Yacht BrokersYachts for SaleRENNEGADE - WESTPORT FOR SALE

 Introduction

-Peace‑of‑mind comes standard with MTU engine warranties running through July 2026, complemented by the just‑completed full two‑thousand‑hour MTU servicing and the second full two‑thousand‑hour services on both generators.
-Her profile gleams after full exterior polishing and detailing by Dlux completed in October 2025, while a full bottom service was finished in April 2025.
-Reliability is further elevated by new 2024 titanium AC chillers, a suite of electronics and electrical systems recently repaired or replaced by Westport Customer Service, and up‑to‑date servicing throughout the vessel.
-Connectivity and convenience are enhanced by Starlink Professional Mariner.
-Thoughtful customization abounds: a galley with an extended workspace and island, and a salon/dining area with an extended buffet crowned by a backlit onyx top.
-On the flybridge, a stone‑top bar to port is set with four stools, and the boat deck features a custom eight‑man Jacuzzi.
-The fifth stateroom gains headroom with a raised tray ceiling to accommodate exercise equipment and includes two full‑size Pullman berths.
-Safety and versatility are addressed with stainless steel security gates from the aft deck to the swim platform, backlit onyx stone tops across most salon and dining surfaces, stern quarter hawses ready for Med‑mooring with higher wharfs, a foredeck davit that handles two Yamaha Jet Skis, and dual Seakeeper 35 gyros working in concert with Naiad fin stabilizers to deliver maximum stability both at rest and underway.
+MTU engine warranties remain in effect until 7/2027, complemented by the full 2,000-hour MTU service just completed, while both generators have received their second 2,000-hour servicing.
+The yacht has enjoyed a full exterior polish and detail by Dlux (10/2025) and a full bottom service (4/2025).
+Titanium AC chillers were installed new in 2024, several electronics and electrical systems have just undergone repair or replacement by Westport Customer Service, and all servicing is fully up to date across the vessel.
+Connectivity is elevated with Starlink Professional Mariner.
+The galley features a custom extended-workspace arrangement with an island, and the salon and dining area showcase a custom extended buffet crowned with a backlit Onyx top, with backlit Onyx stone tops gracing most surfaces.
+On the flybridge, a custom stone-top bar to port is paired with four stools, and the boat deck invites relaxation in a custom eight-person Jacuzzi.
+The fifth stateroom presents a raised tray ceiling to accommodate exercise equipment and includes two full-size Pullman berths.
+Practicality and safety are enhanced with stainless steel security gates from the aft deck to the swim platform and stern quarter hawses to accommodate Med mooring with higher wharfs, while the foredeck davit carries two Yamaha Jet Skis.
+For ultimate comfort both at rest and underway, new dual Seakeeper SK40 gyros (2026) work in concert with Naiad fin stabilizers to deliver maximum stability.

 Beach club / swim platform / utility room